P. G. Lim: Early life

 Lim was born in London, United Kingdom in 1915.
-Her father, Lim Cheng Ean (林清淵 (Lam4 Cing1 Jyun1, Lîm Chheng-ian, Lín Qīngyuān)), was a lawyer and legislative councillor (Jalan Lim Chin Guan is named after her father).
+Her father, Lim Cheng Ean (林清淵 (Lam4 Cing1 Jyun1, Lîm Chheng-ian, Lín Qīngyuān)), was a lawyer and legislative councillor (Jalan Lim Chin Guan, a street in George Town, Penang is named after her father).
 Her mother, Rosalind Hoalim, was British Guyanese.
 Lim was oldest of her siblings, who include Lim Kean Chye and former MP Lim Kean Siew.

 Career

 Lim graduated from Convent Light Street in George Town, Penang.
 She was one of the first women from present-day Malaysia to receive a Master's of Law from Girton College, Cambridge.

-In 1948, she acted as the defence attorney for Lee Meng, a Communist guerrilla leader arrested in Perak, Malayan Union.
+In 1952, she acted as defence attorney for Lee Meng, a Communist guerrilla leader arrested in Perak, Malayan Union.
 In 1968, she defended eleven young people who had been sentenced to death for collaborating with Indonesian forces during the Indonesia–Malaysia confrontation.
 She secured pardons for all eleven defendants from the Sultan of Johor and the Sultan of Perak.

 In the 1960s, Lim was politically active as a member of the Labour Party of Malaya.
 She stood for election in the seat of Sentul in 1964 under the banner of the Socialist Front, but lost the seat to the Alliance Party.

 The Malaysian Parliament was suspended in 1969 in the aftermath of the sectarian riots in the country.
 P. G. Lim was one of only two women to be appointed to the National Operations Council, which governed Malaysia from 1969 to 1971 in the aftermath of the riots.
 Members of the Council approved the Malaysian New Economic Policy in 1970, which was implemented in 1971.

 In 1971, Malaysian Prime Minister Abdul Razak Hussein named Lim deputy permanent representative to the United Nations, a position which held the rank of Ambassador to the UN.
 Lim later continued her diplomatic career as the Malaysian Ambassador to Yugoslavia, Austria, and the European Economic Community.